banypakha/ml_zoomcamp/capstone_project/README.md

   I use tensorflow serving for serving the model and flask as the gateway between the user and the model.
 I build two images :
   >- gateway image
   >- tensorflow serving image

+  In tensorflow serving Dockerfile which is image-model.dockerfile, you can change the directory of the model.

   I use pipenv to create the Pipfile.lock and Pipfile file for the python environment in the gateway image.
   >- pipenv install grpcio==1.42.0 flask gunicorn keras-image-helper tensorflow-protobuf==2.7.0